 The country’s third largest and most populated city, San Miguel is a popular, though slightly less developed, tourist destination.
 Its historical downtown offers some noteworthy landmarks, from the 19th century Cathedral and Francisco Gavidia Theatre to the San Miguel Market and bustling Avenida Roosevelt (great nightlife!)

-Check out the Top Towns to Visit in Eastern El Salvador
+Check out the Fab 4 Beers of El Salvador

 Hugging the country’s small eastern coast, it also offers close proximity to several beach towns boasting some of Central America’s best surf.
 A major center of trade, San Miguel’s coastal locale also provides some of El Salvador’s highest quality seafood.
 One of the hottest destinations in the country… remember to wear cool clothing as summer temperatures reach 109 degrees Fahrenheit!

 Beyond surfing, several other outdoor sports are available around the city.
-The nearby San Vicente Volcano offers some of the country’s most challenging trail-less hikes (guides are recommended- available through the town’s Mayor’s Office) and the highly active San Miguel Volcano offers breathtaking views… however hikes should not be done without a credible guide due to reports of bandits on the mountain.
+The nearby San Vicente volcano in El Salvador offers some of the country’s most challenging trail-less hikes (guides are recommended- available through the town’s Mayor’s Office) and the highly active San Miguel Volcano offers breathtaking views… however hikes should not be done without a credible guide due to reports of bandits on the mountain.
 Lake Olomega, another of the country’s largest, provides a less strenuous visit, with casual nature treks and local boating tours available.

 Easily accessible via bus from San Miguel, Playa El Cuco is a beach town offering vendor huts, seafood restaurants, and a shaggy palm-lined shore.
 The waters are calmer than some of the nearby surfer towns, making it a better option for those interested in swimming.